Documentation

 Open URL

-• Add a URL which you wish to launch from the custom button.
+• Add a URL which you want to launch from the custom button.

 • Include variables from the entity in the URL.